jo/quilt/README.md

 * each Document is a directory named after the id of the document.
 Design documents are stored in a subfolder called _design.
 * each key in the hash of the document is a directory inside the documents folder
 * the value of the hash lives inside the key folder
-* strings and numbers in the document are plain files with the string / number as content
+* strings are plain files with the extension .js
-* arrays are a bit more complicated: to keep the sort order of the array each value gets a number as prefix, eg "01-tag1"
+* floats are plain files with the extension .f
+* integers are plain files with the extension .i
+* arrays are directories where the elements are *all* numbered, like 000, 001 and 002.js